cameraui/docs/detection/ai-backends.md

 Under the camera's **Plugins** tab, pick an **Object Assist** plugin below **Object**.
 It is a second detector that locates the person or vehicle in the frame, so face and plate recognition get a proper crop to work on.
 See [Set up sensors](/sensors/setup).

+## Camera detection as a second opinion

+A person who is in view only for a moment, behind a fence or a clothesline, needs more than one sighting before detection counts it; a single glimpse is dropped as a flicker.
+If the camera also detects objects on its own (a camera plugin that reports people or vehicles, like the Reolink plugin or ONVIF analytics) while a backend here does the actual detection, the camera's report confirms that glimpse: the same kind of object at the same moment is enough, and the card shows the picture of the glimpse.
+The camera's report never creates a detection by itself, and nothing has to be set up for it.

 ## What you get

 Detected objects appear on the live view as boxes, drive [notifications](/notifications/), and become events you can [browse](/recording/browsing) and filter by type.
 They also feed [face recognition](/detection/faces), [license plates](/detection/license-plates), and [semantic search](/detection/semantic-search).
 A **heatmap** overlay on the player shows where objects were detected most often over a time window.